Feeling surrounded by dull, one-dimensional spaces that have no personality?

-When it comes to mixing patterns one size doesn’t fit all, there’s no set recipe only trial and error but that’s part of the fun.
+When it comes to mixing patterns one size doesn’t fit all, there’s no set recipe only trial and error, that's why we're here to stop you making expensive mistakes.
 You’ve got to find the right balance between your hero fabrics by using a combination of big, medium and small scale designs.
 This balancing act adds harmony and helps blends the stronger prints together.
 If a pattern combination isn’t working try introducing another pattern rather than taking one away, just keep switching it up until you see a combination you like.
 I like to work in odd number when selecting prints, try using 1, 3 or 5 different fabrics.

 Cushions are a great place to start for the designing novice.